Ozgur-Abi/Cyclops/README.md

 <p>Supervisor: Shervin Arashloo </p>

 <h2> Project Description </h2>
-<p> We plan on counting and analyzing the customers in a restourant.
-The program will gather data on the fullness of the restourant, which tables are preferred by customers, age and gender analysis of the customers etc. through the camera feed.
-This data will be used by the restourant owners to optimize their restourants and give promotions or rearrange prices to increase their profits and customer experiences. </p>
+<p> We plan on counting and analyzing the customers in a restaurant.
+The program will gather data on the fullness of the restaurant, which tables are preferred by customers, age and gender analysis of the customers etc. through the camera feed.
+This data will be used by the restaurant owners to optimize their restaurants and give promotions or rearrange prices to increase their profits and customer experiences. </p>